Rebates for Residential EV Chargers in Massachusetts

 Go to Danvers Electric Division- MA Website

-Customers of Massachusetts Municipal Wholesale Electric Company (MMWEC) can qualify for rebates for residential EV chargers through their program called "Hingham EV Chargers."
-The program is currently open with an expected end date of December 31st 2025.
+Shrewsbury Electric and Cable Operations - MA offers rebates for residential EV chargers through a program called "Shrewsbury Residential EVs."
+The program is currently open with an expected end date of December 31st 2026.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 City of Norwood - MA

-City of Norwood - MA offers rebates for residential EV chargers through a program called "Norwood EVs."
+Customers of City of Norwood - MA can qualify for rebates for residential EV chargers through their program called "Norwood EVs."

 The Norwood EVs program offers a rebate of $350 - 1,000 per outlet.
 The incentive may cover up to 50% of the material cost.
 The rebate program covers Level 2 EV chargers.